When you attend a showing with your agent, the most important

 Is it in a safe area?

-If the house meets your basic requirements, start looking to fulfill your wish list:
+If the home meets your basic criteria, look to fulfill your wish list:

 Is there an extra bedroom or bathroom?